 During colonial times, the community was part of an area called “the Great South Woods”.
 In the mid 1600s, it was renamed to Raynor South and ultimately Raynortown, after the name of Edward Raynor who had moved to the area from Hempstead in 1659 and built a cabin.
 In 1853, the residents voted to rename the village Freeport which adopts an alternative of a nickname used by ship captains during colonial times because they were not charged customs duties to land their cargo.
 Freeport became incorporated in 1892.
 Oystering became a booming industry after the Civil War, although declined at the beginning of the 20th Century because of changing salinity in the bay.

 The incorporated village has its own Police Station, Fire Station, Electric and Water Departments.
 Freeport’s government is made up of four Trustees and a Mayor.
-When it comes to shopping, Freeport was also one of the few villages to hold a sizable open market area, known as the Freeport Mall.
+When it comes to shopping, Freeport is one of the few villages to hold a sizable open market area, known as the Freeport Mall.
 Many local businesses objected when the mall area became neglected.
-The Nautical Mile is famous for its restaurants with live music that makes it very relaxing to the ears.
-The promenade-style sidewalk lined with antique-style light posts, potted plants and benches are a plus to encourage people planning to visit the area.
+The Nautical Mile is famous for its restaurants with live music.
+The promenade-style sidewalk lined with antique-style light posts, potted plants and benches are a plus which encourage people to visit the area.

 Freeport schools offer an excellent education that is among one of the community’s best assets.
 Aside from it, there are still development projects that have to be made to fix the area’s flooding problems by installing new drains ensuring the safety of their residents.
 Houses in Freeport are considered affordable with many single-family homes, condos and co-ops, while renters have an abundant selection as well.
 The median price of a home in Freeport was $262,500 in the last quarter of 2012 with about 320 homes for sale.